Corporate Learning: How the Whole Company Learns and Benefits

 Entertainment as a Learning Booster: Gamification

 Monologic lectures or monotonous seminars are hardly conducive to successful corporate learning.
-The learning effect is higher when knowledge is explained in interactive formats and engaging courses.
+The learning effect is higher when knowledge is explained in the form of gamified learning, i.e. in interactive formats and involving courses.

 Compact quizzes allow learners to repeat and consolidate what they have learned.
 Learning points for completed lessons and levels increase motivation and encourage the completion of further courses.